DallanQ/cartographers/Manual.md

 8. Shuffle the **explore cards** to form a face-down deck.
 Take the top card of the ambush deck and shuffle it into this explore deck, without revealing it.
 Finally, place the explore deck next to the stack of season cards.
 9. The game is ready to begin!

-> A fully set up game board with edict cards placed in the center, explore and ambush cards stacked nearby, and map sheets ready for players.
+> image of a fully set up game board with edict cards placed in the center, explore and ambush cards stacked nearby, and map sheets ready for players.
 The season cards are in a separate stack, with the spring card on top, clearly marked for easy access.

 ## How to Play (Page 5)